CrazyGladiator/Clay/README.md

   * **Utility:** All other commands like `suggest`, `weather`, `translate`

 ## Installation
 We have hid the files for reason.
 We don't want other to copy/fork our bot.
-Thank you for your
+Thank you for your understanding.